edsml-mh1123/ipcc-author-guidance/episodes/researchdatam.md

 Before dwelving into sofware management, it is worth hlighting the differences between Research Code and Research Software.

 **Rresearch Code** is the individual, often experimental, coding work that solves specific problems in the research process, It is often a custom solution developed for a specific research question or experiment.
-For instance the scripts used to generate one of the figures in the IPCC reports.
+For instance the script used to generate one of the figures in the IPCC reports.

 **Research Software** is a broader, often more stable tool or platform that assists in conducting research across various stages of the workflow.
 Both are critical components of modern research, with research code often contributing to the development of research software.
-Eg. the ESMVal Tool
+Eg. the [ESMVal Tool](https://esmvaltool.org/)

-::::::::::::::::::::::::::::::::::::: callout

 Key characteristics of **Research Code**